Distance: 1.5 miles | Time: 30 – 45 minutes | Level: Easy

-For starters, we began the hike just after first light and only saw a dozen or so other people.
+For starters, we began the hike just after the first light and only saw a dozen or so other people.
 From what I’ve heard, if you do the Horseshoe Bend hike at sunset you might be sharing the view with hundreds of others.

 For some reason unbeknown to me, people usually don’t love getting up in the wee hours of the morning on vacation.
 But, I’ll let you in on a little secret — that’s when all the magic happens.

-Next, to really see extraordinary colors of the desert at sunrise or sunset you actually want to be facing the opposite way.
+Next, to really see the extraordinary colors of the desert at sunrise or sunset you actually want to be facing the opposite way.
 When the sun rises or sets in the desert it turns all of the rocks vibrant red.

 To experience the greatest show at these times you don’t want to be facing the sun at all.